 - Whirlpool has made most of its appliances smart enough by enabling users to instruct the devices through voice either through google voice assistant or Alexa.

 - Philips company has manufactured LED smart bulbs that are compatible with Amazon Alexa, Apple Home Kit, and Google Assistant.
 Users can instruct the bulbs through voice assistants either to change color feels.

 - Belkin's Wemo automation appliances developed smart plug-in switches, lights, security cameras, and so on.
 These can be paired with Amazon Echo or Google home, where you control devices by voice inputs.
 Also, even if you are out somewhere from home, you can use mobile to control devices.

 - GE has launched Kitchen Hub- a complete smart kitchen- at CES event in Jan,2-18.
 To know more detailed about GE kitchen Hub

 - Nest launched Nest Learning Thermostat, a smart thermostat with self-learning capabilities and can be controlled by an Alexa App on a mobile.

 4. Voice for Government Agencies

-Observing the capabilities of AI Voice chatbots are bringing to the business world, governments have been fast enough in getting these voices enabled applications to improve public service delivery with the minimal workforce.
+Observing the capabilities that AI Voice chatbots are bringing to the business world, governments have been fast enough in getting these voice enabled applications to improve public service delivery with the minimal workforce.
 To know in detail about voice assistant’s implication in governments and government agencies that are using voice assistants, click here.